Paul-Lecomte/stocker-backend/README.md

 ## Premade Users

-If you use the default users table, here are three premade accounts for testing:
+If you use the given users table, here are three premade accounts for testing:

 | Role        | Email                  | Password |
 |-------------|------------------------|-----|